stamparm/maltrail/README.md

 Options `SYSLOG_SERVER` and/or `LOGSTASH_SERVER` can be used to send sensor events (i.e. log data) to non-Maltrail servers.
 In case of `SYSLOG_SERVER`, event data will be sent in CEF (*Common Event Format*) format to UDP (e.g. Syslog) service listening at the given address (e.g. `192.168.2.107:514`), while in case of `LOGSTASH_SERVER` event data will be sent in JSON format to UDP (e.g. Logstash) service listening at the given address (e.g. `192.168.2.107:5000`).

-Example event data is as follows:
+Example event data being sent over UDP is as follows:

 - Example for `SYSLOG_SERVER` (Note: `LogSeverity` values are 0 (for low), 1 (for medium) and 2 (for high)):